Giving goats injections may not be the first thing that you want to learn as a goat owner, but it’s an important skill to acquire.

-- Intramuscular (IM): Given deep into the muscle.
-Generally a needle length of 1” to 1 1⁄2” and gauge of 18 to 20 is used (the larger the gauge, the finer the needle).
-Drugs administered IM absorb faster that SQ but slower than IV.
+1) Intramuscular (IM): Injected deep into the muscle.
+Generally, a needle length of 1” to 1 1⁄2” and a gauge of 18 to 20 is used.
+Drugs administered IM absorb faster than subcutaneous (SQ) but slower than intravenous (IV).

-Properly restrain the goat, and locate the injection site (see illustration above).
-For SQ injections, use the “tent” method by pulling up the loose skin in the area of the injection site.
+2) Subcutaneous (SQ): Injected under the skin.
+A needle length of 1⁄2” to 1” and a gauge of 20 to 22 is typically used.
+For SQ injections, use the “tent” method.
+Pick up the loose skin in the area of the injection.
 Holding the syringe and needle parallel to the body, push the needle through the skin layer and administer the medicine into the cavity created by the tent.